VGR: Visual Grounded Reasoning: Experiments

-We attempted to adopt a larger image cropping scheme during testing to generate more image tokens, while keeping the pooling strategy unchanged.
-The test results showned in Table~\ref{tab:testtime} indicate that simply increasing the resolution does not directly enhance QA performance for some datasets, which is related to the intrinsic characteristics of the dataset, such as image distribution and native resolution.
-The additional tokens are calculated based on the average crop area in the data and extracted crop image features resolution.
-We set 64 for the max crop image number, in practice, most images in the fine-tuning data do not reach such resolution.
+To further improve the performance, we investigate the possibility of test-time replay token scaling.
+Specifically, we adopt a larger image cropping scheme during testing to generate more image tokens while keeping the pooling strategy unchanged.
+The results shown in Table~\ref{tab:testtime} indicate that a further scaling of tokens is also helpful, and this phenomenon is especially prominent in OCR-related tasks.
+We set 64 as the maximum number of cropped images, in practice, most images in the fine-tuning data do not reach such resolution level.